-Existing infrastructure design support methods—manuals, case databases, expert consultation, and public engagement—provide valuable guidance but tend to fall short exactly when conflicts matter most.
-Design manuals and standards~\cite{nacto2014urban,doi:10.3141/2387-15,aldred2017cycling} encode best practices, yet are general-purpose and do not make visible how specific interventions affect diverse users in a particular street context.
-Public engagement can surface lived experiences, but the process is slow and participation often uneven; by the time sufficient community feedback reaches designers, major constraints are typically fixed, leaving little room for meaningful adjustment~\cite{lawlor2023stakeholders}.
-More recently, AI-based tools have improved visualization and automated technical tasks in urban design, including generative layout exploration~\cite{wang2025generative,quan2022urban,he2025generative}, compliance checking~\cite{zhang2023automated}, and perception-informed optimization linking visual features to safety perception~\cite{TAN2025}.
-However, these tools typically assume a single, homogeneous user perspective—they help designers generate and refine designs, but provide little support for understanding how different user groups experience the same infrastructure or for navigating trade-offs when their needs conflict.
+Existing infrastructure design support methods such as manuals, case databases, expert consultation, and public engagement provide valuable guidance but tend to fall short exactly when conflicts matter most.
+Design manuals and standards~\cite{nacto2014urban,doi:10.3141/2387-15,aldred2017cycling} encode best practices, but they do not make visible how specific interventions affect diverse users in a particular street context.
+Public engagement can surface lived experiences, but the process is slow and participation often uneven.
+Sometimes, by the time sufficient community feedback reaches designers, major constraints are already fixed, leaving little room for meaningful adjustment~\cite{lawlor2023stakeholders}.
+More recently, AI-based tools have improved visualization and automated technical tasks in urban design, including generative layout exploration~\cite{wang2025generative,quan2019urban, he2025generativeaiurbandesign}, compliance checking~\cite{zhang2023automated}, and perception-informed optimization linking visual features to safety perception~\cite{TAN2025}.
+However, these tools typically assume a single, homogeneous user perspective; that is, they help designers generate and refine designs, but provide little support for understanding how different user groups experience the same infrastructure or for navigating trade-offs when their needs conflict.